 We then flash forward 10-15 years later, and Eugenia is running her ranch and doing a great job at it!
 Tough, cold, and stern, Eugenia is known as “The Diamondback,” as deadly as her namesake.
 But she is still a woman in a world dominated by men, so she needs some muscle to enforce her rules.
 Enter the mysterious MacPherson, a gunslinger who saves Eugenia’s life and is just the man for the job....
 Read more “Historical Romance Review: Texas Tempest by Deana James”

-Upon the death of her father, the British-raised Miranda is called back to her father’s ranch in Mexico.
+Upon her father’s death, the British-raised Miranda is called back to her father’s ranch in Mexico.
 There she meets two strikingly different American men, Trace, a tall, dark, and mysterious pistolero, and Court Saunders, the foreman of Miranda’s newly inherited mines and lover to her resentful half-sister, Reina.
 Blond, panther-like, and roguish, his sensual presence is almost irresistible.

 Storm was her name and her destiny… Born on a night when lightning flashed and thunder rolled, the raven-haired beauty was sixteen before the promise of her name became the path of her life… Born to wealth, the belle of five counties wagered away to a middle-aged rancher by her wastrel uncle.
 On her way to Texas to marry Gabriel North, she was captured by outlaws — and wagered away again by her captor to a blue-eyed bounty hunter, a dark-skinned gunslinger called El Lobo, the wolf.
 A man who could kill in cold blood, then take her with fire and tenderness when she whispered to him.